GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 ### Opportunities for Improving the UI
 The biggest opportunities for improvement that I saw, after doing the sketches and protypes, are:
+- making it easier to find specific songs in ``Your Library``
+- making it easier sorting ``Your Library``
+- Finding ways to build and organize ``Your Library``, like Regina said
+- Finding ways to make Regina not need to maintain her library over time
 - to make the purpose of the widgets in the app be more clear
-- to make adding new songs easier, as little operations as possible
-- to make finding a song in ``Your Library`` easier
+- Making the GUI simpler, and much less overwhelming
+- Making the entire process of finding songs online, building ``Your Library``, finding things in ``Your Library``, sorting ``Your Library`` and playing ``Your Library`` much simpler
 - making the size of widgets bigger
 - unhiding important widgets

-- making building, playing and searching in ``Your Library`` much easier, since the current Spotify makes it difficult.
-- Making the GUI simpler
-- Making the organization of the songs and ``Your Library`` simpler, easier, intuitive and more reliable
+Unfortunately, I did not come up with an idea that solves all of these.

 ### Ideas
 - Sort the songs automatically?